Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 3 Results

 - Safe – Chase Goehring and Mike Yung

-We have the final three acts to find out their fate on America’s Got Talent 2017 tonight.
+The final three acts then found out their fate on America’s Got Talent 2017 tonight.
 The next act going to the semifinals is:

 - Safe – Sara & Hero